cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

     }
     ```

-    Note how it does not care about pagination or games beyond the first 20 ones.
+    Note this does not care about pagination or games beyond the first 20.
 This purely-GUI detail is left as an exercise.

 ### All games call

-Now, back in `MenuContainer.tsx`, you:
+Next, in `MenuContainer.tsx`:

 1. Add an empty `import` for the extension method file, otherwise the method is not compiled in: